WebOfTrustInfo/rwot5-boston/draft-documents/lds-obcap/lds-obcap.md

 cryptography for signatures, a simple HMAC is used.
 Macaroons are thus passed around as bearer instruments over secure channels.
-This leads to a tradeoff: macaroons are smaller in size than LDS Proclamation Chains, but unlike LDS Proclamation Chains can not be sent or invoked over an insecure channel.
+This leads to a tradeoff: macaroons are smaller in size than LDS Proclamation Chains, but unlike LDS Proclamation Chains, cannot be sent or invoked over an insecure channel.
 Unlike LDS Proclamation chains, macaroons cannot be stored on a blockchain or be publicly retrievable from the web.